lostintangent/gistpad/README.md

 This extension provides the following commands:

-* `GistFS: Open Gist` - Prompts you for a Gist ID and then opens it as a virtual workspace.
+* `GistFS: Open Gist` - Displays your list of Gists (if you're signed in), and then opens the files for the selected one.
+You can also specify a Gist ID directly, which doesn't require being signed in.

+* `GistFS: Open Gist as Workspace` - Same behavior as the `GistFS: Open Gist` command, but will open the selected Gist as a workspace, istead of "loose files".

-* `GistFS: New Gist (Public)` - Creates a new [public Gist](https://help.github.com/en/enterprise/2.13/user/articles/about-gists#public-gists), and then opens it as a virtual workspace.
+* `GistFS: New Gist` - Creates a new [public Gist](https://help.github.com/en/enterprise/2.13/user/articles/about-gists#public-gists), and then opens its associated files.
 If you'd like to seed the gist with multiple files, you can specify a comma-seperated list of names (e.g. `foo.txt,bar.js`).

 * `GistFS: New Gist (Secret)` - Same behavior as the `GistFS: New Gist (Public)` command, except that it creates a [secret Gist](https://help.github.com/en/enterprise/2.13/user/articles/about-gists#secret-gists).

-* `GistFS: List Gists` - Lists your Gists, and then opens the selected one as a virtual workspace.
+* `GistFS: Delete Gist` - Allows you to delete one of your Gists.
+If you have a Gist workspace open, it will delete that and then close the folde

-* `GistFS: Starred Gists` - Lists your starred Gists, and then opens the selected one as a virtual workspace.
+* `GistFS: Starred Gists` - Lists your starred Gists, and then opens the files for the selected one.

 * `GistFS: Fork Gist` - Forks the currently opened Gist, and then opens it as a virtual workspace.

-* `GistFS: Delete Gist` - Deletes the currently opened Gist, and then closes the folder.
+* `GistFS: Sign In` - Sign-in with a GitHub token, in order to view/edit/delete your Gists.

-* `GistFS: Sign Out` - Sign out of the currently GitHub session.
+* `GistFS: Sign Out` - Sign out of the currently authenticated GitHub session.

 ## Supported Filesystem Operations